Last Updated on February 4, 2021

 gp2 Pricing

-gp2 Volume Pricing$0.10 per GB-month of provisioned storage
+gp2 Volume Pricing | $0.10 per GB-month of provisioned storage |

 gp3 Pricing

-gp3 IOPS Pricing3,000 IOPS free and
+gp3 IOPS Pricing | 3,000 IOPS free and $0.005/provisioned IOPS-month over 3,000 |

-gp3 Throughput Pricing125 MB/s free and
+gp3 Throughput Pricing | 125 MB/s free and $0.04/provisioned MB/s-month over 125 |

 Note: Pricing below is based on N. Virginia Region.
 Different regions have different pricing but the concepts and percent discount will be the same.